 The bids apply to the individual registration for a particular team.
 I.e. if an athlete is on a junior 2 team that receives a mokihana bid and a youth 1 team that receives a lokelani bid, that athlete would be free on the youth 1 team and full price on the junior 2 team.

-Registration is due by April 1, 2020.
-If you receive a bid after April 1, you’ll have 1 week to declare your bid location and get registered.
+Registration is due by April 1, 2021.
+If you receive a bid at an event hosted after April 1, you’ll have 1 week to declare your bid and get register.

 How do we register?

 Your bid liaison will provide you details about how to get registered and be your main point of contact to ensure your travel and event success.
 You can always email firstname.lastname@example.org with any questions at any time.